Particular/docs.particular.net/samples/azure/blob-storage-databus-cleanup-function/sample.md

 ## Prerequisites

- 1. Make sure [Azure Functions Tools for Visual Studio 2017](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs#prerequisites) are setup correctly.
+ 1. Make sure [Azure Functions Tools for Visual Studio](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs#prerequisites) are setup correctly.
  1. Start [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/storage-use-emulator).
 Ensure the [latest version](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409) is installed.
  1. Run the solution.
 Two console applications start.
  1. Find the `SenderAndReceiver` application by looking for the one with `SenderAndReceiver` in its path and press <kdb>enter</kbd> to send a message.
 A message has been sent that is larger than the 4MB allowed by MSMQ.
 NServiceBus sends it as an attachment via Azure storage.
 The `DataBusBlobCreated` Azure Function runs in the Function window, followed by the `DataBusCleanupOrchestrator`, deleting the blob when the time to live for the message is reached.